scrasmussen/IAP_cas-esm2_collab/README.md

 ```

 ### Setup Machine
-Make sure the machine being used is listed under `scripts/ccsm_utils/Machines/` as `Macros.mach` where `mach` is the name of the machine
+Make sure the machine being used is listed under `scripts/ccsm_utils/Machines/`
+as `Macros.mach` where `mach` is the name of the machine
-If the machine in not listed the user will need to create the setup for a new machine by following the CESM1.0 [Porting to a new machine](https://www2.cesm.ucar.edu/models/cesm1.0/cesm/cesm_doc_1_0_6/c2239.html) documentation.
+If the machine in not listed the user will need to create the setup for a new
+machine by following the CESM1.0 [Porting to a new machine](https://www2.cesm.ucar.edu/models/cesm1.0/cesm/cesm_doc_1_0_6/c2239.html)
+documentation.
+The file `Macros.mach` sets variables like `FFLAGS` so if the user wants to
+switch compilers they will need to modify these flags.
+NOTE: The NetCDF macro values will most likely need to be updated by the user
+using the output from the `nc-config` and `nf-config` executables.

 ### Setup and Build Case
 ```
-Source and setup environment variables might be needed
-$ . scripts/ccsm_utils/Machines/env_machopts.machine_name
+Setup environment variables that aren't handled in Macros.mach
 $ export DIN_LOC_ROOT=path/to/iap/inputdata

-If Macros.mach file doesn't handle everything export needed values
+Variables that are used by every user can be updated in Macros.mach
 $ export NETCDF_PATH=$NETCDF

 Switch to CCPP to run CCPP Framework Prebuild steps, required everytime subroutines change